 Although workers are guaranteed workers’ compensation benefits for an on-the-job injury or illness, your claim can easily be denied or reduced by your employer’s insurer.

-For this reason, it may be in your best interest to contact Roden Law’s workers’ compensation attorneys in Macon to determine if you were wrongfully denied the benefits you deserve.
+For this reason, it may be in your best interest to contact Roden Law’s Macon workers’ compensation attorneys to determine if you were wrongfully denied the benefits you deserve.
 We will provide you with a free, no obligation consultation to find out if you have a case.
 All of our services will be provided to you at no upfront cost.
 The only time you have to pay us is if we recover benefits for your claim.

 There is no risk in contacting our Macon workers’ compensation attorneys to find out if you have a case to obtain the benefits you need to recover.